nanoc/nanoc.app/content/community.md

 Wiki
 ----

-The Trac-powered [wiki](http://projects.stoneship.org/trac/nanoc) contains a collection of useful tips and tricks.
-It also contains a list of sample nanoc sites (including this very site) which you can check out to improve your nanoc-fu.
+The [nanoc wiki](http://github.com/ddfreyne/nanoc/wiki) at GitHub contains a collection of useful tips and tricks, sample nanoc sites (including this very site) which you can check out to improve your nanoc-fu, third-party extensions and more.
+It is also the place where development-related brainstorming goes on.

 Repositories
 ------------